pNLP-Mixer: an Efficient all-MLP Architecture for Language: Experimental Setup

 \section{Experimental Setup}

-We evaluate our model on two multilingual semantic parsing datasets, multiATIS~\cite{multiatis} and MTOP.
-Following~\citet{DBLP:journals/corr/abs-2101-08890} we report slot exact match accuracy for MTOP~\cite{mtop} and intent accuracy for multiATIS.
+Our architecture is designed as an alternative to transformer-based models for \textit{ultra-small} models (i.e., one megabyte) targeting on-device applications.
+In the league of extremely small models, common evaluation datasets used by research and industry are not the same as the ones used for evaluating the generalizability of large pre-trained language models~(e.g., GLUE \cite{wang-etal-2018-glue}),~but datasets for simpler tasks, that are more realistic applications for tiny models.
+Thus, we align~to prior works on tiny models for on-device applications \cite{kaliamoorthi-etal-2019-prado,DBLP:journals/corr/abs-2101-08890} that assess models on two multilingual semantic parsing datasets.

-\textbf{MTOP:} it covers six different languages, English, Spanish, French, German, Hindi and Thai, and it was created by translating from English to the other languages.
-The train, validation and test set for each language contain approximately $~10,000$ train, $~1,500$ validation and $~3,000$ test examples.
-As in~\cite{DBLP:journals/corr/abs-2101-08890}, we evaluate our model on flat (as opposed to hierarchical) slot parsing; the dataset contains 78 different slot labels.
-The exact match accuracy score is computed as the number of words correctly labeled over the total number of words.
+\paragraph{MTOP} \cite{mtop}.
+It covers six languages, English, Spanish, French, German, Hindi, and Thai.
+It was created by translating from English to the other languages.
+The train, dev, and test~set for each language contain 10k, 1.5k, and 3k samples.
+We assess the models on slot parsing (\textit{named entity recognition}) on 78 different slot~labels.
+We report the exact match accuracy score, computed as the number of instances whose \textit{all} tokens have been correctly labeled over the number of instances.

-\textbf{multiATIS:} a multilingual version of the ATIS dataset~\cite{atis}, which contains queries related to air travel in 9 languages: English, Spanish, French, German, Hindi, Japanese, Portuguese, Turkish and Chinese.
-For each language except Hindi and Turkish it consists of $4,488$ train, $490$ validation and $893$ test examples; for Hindi and Turkish the splits are $1,440/160/893$ and $578/60/715$ respectively.
-We evaluate on intent classification, i.e., determining the intent of a query from 18 different possible labels.
-The reported metric is intent accuracy, i.e., correctly classified samples over the total number of samples.
+\paragraph{multiATIS} \cite{multiatis}.
+It is a multilingual version of the ATIS dataset~\cite{atis}, that contains queries related to air travel in nine languages: English, Spanish, French, German, Hindi, Japanese, Portuguese, Turkish, and Chinese.
+Each language except Hindi and Turkish consists of $4,488/490/893$ samples for train, dev, and test sets; for Hindi and Turkish the splits are $1,440/160/893$ and $578/60/715$.
+We evaluate on \textit{intent classification}: determining the intent of a query from 18 labels, and we report the accuracy.

+\paragraph{Training Details.}~In our experiments, we aim for model sizes in the order of \textit{one million parameters}~(one megabyte with 8-bit quantization).
+All trained models are approximately of this size.
+For the pNLP-Mixer, the projection of each token is a feature vector of dimension $512$ filled with $256$ hashes.
+The bottleneck consists of one MLP with a Leaky ReLU as the activation function~\cite{xu2015empirical} followed by a normalization layer~\cite{ba2016layer}.
+Finally, we use $5$ Mixer layers where each block contains $256$ hidden dimensions for the token-mixing, channel-mixing, and classification head.
+We use the tokenizer of BERT-base multilingual cased.
+We tune the learning rate, weight decay, and dropout with a batch size of $128$ and using early-stopping with a patience of $5$ epochs.
+We select the models reaching~the best exact match and intent accuracy on the validation set.
+We report their performance on the test~set.